jgraves3gt/Blazor-GoogleMaps/README.md

 ---
 1. Add the following component tag wherever you want to provide a map. `<Map></Map>`
 2. The `<Map>` Component requires an Id by providing the `MapId="{Map Id Here}"` attribute.
 This should be a unique identifier and allows you to place multiple `<Map>` components on the same page at a time.
+    1. The `<Map>` component will fill the available space in its container.
+If you wish to keep it to a specific size, enclose it in a `<div>` element set to the desired size.
 3. It is recommended to create a `Map` reference in your blazor code to perform any operations against the map instance.
       1. (ie. `<Map @ref="MapItem">` and then in your code `private Map MapItem { get; set; }`)
 4. The following table describes the events that can be subscribed to on the `Map` instance and their argument types.
 Note that many of these events are fired when map elements are interacted with, such as a map marker, however all of these events are subscribed to via the `Map` component, and the relevant map elements are returned within the event arguments.